smart-edge-open/specs/doc/cicd/openness-helm.md

 # Helm Installation
-Helm 3 is used for OpenNESS, since it is more simple to use and secure than helm 2, thus provides more production-level for users.
+Helm 3 is used for OpenNESS, since it is simpler to use and secure than helm 2, thus provides more production-level for users.
 Helm installation is automatically conducted by OpenNESS OEK playbooks as below:
    ```yaml
    - role: kubernetes/helm
    ```